Cosmological Models Without Singularity Based on RW Metric or A New Metric and their Explanation for Evolution of the Universe: Introduction to the model based on the RW metric

-We consider that all important existing forms of matter, dark matter and dark energy, to be presented.
-Hence the basic problems, e.g. divergence problem in quantum field theory, cosmological constant and space-time singularity problems in cosmology, should be solved based on the important existing forms of matter.
-We have constructed a quantum field theory without divergence by dark matter.
-We construct a model of the universe without singularity in the paper by dark energy.
+We consider that all important existing forms of matter (including dark matter and dark energy) have appeared.
+Hence the basic problems should be solved.
+As mentioned above, we have constructed a quantum field theory without divergence which predicts that there must be dark matter.
+We construct a cosmological model without singularity which can solve the space-time singularity and cosmological constant issues and explain well the evolution of the universe in the present paper.

+The bases of the present model are the general relativity, the conventional quantum field theory and grand unified theory ($GUT$).

-We consider the following conditions 1 and 2 to be necessary in order to solve the singularity and the cosmological constant problems in the basis of the classical cosmology and the frame of the conventional quantum field theory.
-The third condition is necessary to cause the space inflation.
+We consider the following condition to be necessary in order to solve the space time singularity and the cosmological constant problems on the basis of the classical cosmology and in the frame of the conventional quantum field theory.

-\begin{description} \item[Condition 1] There are two sorts of matter which are symmetric, whose gravitational masses are opposite to each other and whose energies are all positive. \end{description}
+Condition: There are two sorts of matter with positive masses which are symmetric, whose gravitational masses are opposite to each other, although whose masses are all positive.